Muktan/Muktan/README.md

 # Welcome 👋

 Hi, I'm <b>Muktan</b>.
-I have interests in <b>Machine Learning, specifically Natural Language processing and Speech Technologies</b>.
+I have interests in <b>Machine Learning, specifically Natural Language Processing (NLP) and Speech Technologies</b>.
 Moreover, I play chess ♟️ and listen to Piano 🎹 and other musical instruments.

 ## Highlights